Seasonal Safety Advice

 - Be aware that cold water can affect you physically and you can get ‘Cold Water Shock’.

-- The water can also be deeper that you expect and often difficult to estimate the depth before you get in.
+- The water can also be deeper than you expect and often difficult to estimate the depth before you get in.

 - There may be hidden currents.